xyfxjtu/MCRLLM/readme.md

 ## Note

 By default, MCC-GPT uses ComplEx as the retriever.
 The trained models for the two datasets are located at `./base_model/checkpoint/model_FB15K237.pth` and `./base_model/checkpoint/model_WN9.pth`.
 You can run `./base_model/inference.py` to save inference results.
-To train a retriever model, please refer to the project **[RAGCA](https://github.com/Liuoodh/RAGCA)**.
 If you wish to replace the retriever, rewrite the code in the `./base_model` directory.